Kanic/kanic-server/README.md

 ]
 ```
 ##Cars
-###List all makes in database
+###List makes in database
-This api is to list all all makes in database
+This api is to all desired makes in database
 - Method: GET
 - Url: `http://104.236.60.23/api-beta/makes`
 - Parameters required: None